ra9hur/Udacity-SDC-Docker-GPU/README.md

 # Run the docker image in a container
-Once we've built the image, we have all the required softwares installed in it.
 We can now spin up one or more containers using this image.

 	$ nvidia-docker run -it -v $PWD:/src -p 8888:8888 <dockerhub userid>/udacitysdc-term1:gpu bash